• Home

 An Agent-Oriented Design Methodology for Production Control

-My supervisors were Prof Nick Jennings (University of Southampton), Prof Mike Wooldridge (University of Liverpool) and Dr Kurt Sundermeyer (DaimlerChrysler AG).
+My supervisors were Prof Nick Jennings (University of Southampton in 2003), Prof Mike Wooldridge (University of Liverpool in 2003) and Dr Kurt Sundermeyer (DaimlerChrysler AG).

 Abstract: This thesis presents and evaluates the DACS methodology for designing agent-based production control systems.
 This methodology is appropriate and sufficiently prescriptive for a control engineer with only minimal training in agent concepts and with no prior experience in agent development to design an agent-based production control system.
 This was achieved by deriving the concepts of the methodology from an analysis of the application domain and by specifying all relevant agent-oriented design rules in terms of these concepts.
 In particular, the methodology consists of a method for analysing the decision making necessary to control a production system; a method for identifying appropriate production control agents; and a method for selecting interaction protocols to resolve any decision dependencies between the agents which allows to re-use existing interaction protocols.